 This is an updated post from 2014 for some of the best cookie bars I have made in a long time.
+These Cookie Bars are great desserts for a crowd and are portable as well.
 I recently made these chocolate chip bars for a friend and she raved about them as well.

 My daughter had a friend over the other evening and I gave them the task of making dessert.
 I know this friend can cook as she helped with the Chocolate Madelines last year.
 We picked a recipe that I knew we had the ingredients already in the pantry and chose these Easy Chocolate Chip Cookie Bars from a Hershey’s Cookbook.

 The girls were taught a new skill for this bar cookie recipe.
 They did not know what a pastry blender was.
 I was happy to help and glad I was around, as I am not quite sure what they would have created.

 How to make these chocolate chip bars

 The hardest part of this recipe is truly making the crust, which is really just a shortbread cookie crust.
 This recipe reminds me of the Milky Way Bite Bars I made and used a pre-made cookie mix.

 Once the crust is cooked, all you do is dump your ingredients in another bowl and plop on top of the crust.
 Bake and cool.
 Couldn’t be easier especially for novice bakers.

 We used a combination of dark chocolate chips, semi-sweet chips, and pecans but I can imagine the combinations are endless.
 Be sure and watch the pan as the condensed milk can burn quickly making these, not such yummy bar cookies.